samyilin/dotfiles/README.md

    3. Programs have already spewed lines to .bashrc.

 2. Whenever possible, try to use links.
 This follows the previous principle.
-Additionally, .bashrc or .profile should be left for programs to spew lines into in a per-setup basis, hence why links.
+Additionally, .bashrc, .bashrc_profile or .profile should be left for programs to spew lines into in a per-setup basis, hence why links.

 3. Make sure it is easy to delete.
 You get rid of my setup and use your